openplans/openblock-old/docs/main/deployment.rst

 Note on Virtual Hosting and Paths
 =================================

+Ensure that the user that openblock runs as has write permission to the directory at settings.DJANGO_STATIC_SAVE_PREFIX.

 Currently (2011/04/20), OpenBlock's views and templates (in the ebpub package) contain a lot of hard-coded URLs that only work if the site is deployed at the root of your domain.